hdmetor/HNCrawler/Readme.md

 #Hacker News crawler for  _who's hiring?_ thread

-Saves only top level posts, comments / replies are removed.
+Only top level posts are saved, comments / replies are removed.

-Uses a file to store seen id, so that only new posting are added each time.
+A file is used to store id of posts already seen, so that only new posting are added each time.

-Sends an email with the number of new posting once the crawling is done.
+An optional email with the number of new posting once the crawling is done.

+Note: SMPT server need to be set before usage.

 Usage:

-    python3 hn_crawler.py you@email.com
+    python3 hn_crawler.py thread_id

-It is also possible to send to more than one receiver
+It is also possible to send an email with the result of the crawl (multiple receivers are also supported)

-    python3 hn_crawler.py you@email.com friend@email.com
+    python3 hn_crawler.py thread_id -receivers you@email.com friend@email.com

-The sender of the email can be changed (otherwise the first address will be used)
+The sender of the email can be changed (otherwise the first of the receivers will be used)

-    python3 hn_crawler.py you@email.com friend@email.com -sender me@email.com
+    python3 hn_crawler.py thread_id -receivers you@email.com friend@email.com -sender me@email.com

-Is it also possible to add the flag

-    -NoEmail

-to create only the file withohut sending the email, and
+The output file is named `month_year.html`.
+To change that use the option

-    -output name
+    -output name myName

-to rename the output file (defaults to `month_year.html`)